interagent/prmd/README.md

 ## Usage

-Combine takes the path to a directory of schemas and combines them into a schema.json file in the current directory.
+Combine takes the path to a directory of schemas and combines them onto stdout or a file specified by `-o $PATH`.
 If a `_meta.json` file exists, it will also be combined to override defaults/metadata.

 ```
 prmd combine $DIRECTORY
 ```

-Doc takes the path to a directory of schemas and outputs their documentation into a schema.md file in the current directory.
+Doc takes the path to a directory of schemas and outputs their documentation onto stdout or a file specified by `-o $PATH`.

 ```
 prmd doc $DIRECTORY
 ```

-Init takes a path as it's first argument and optionally a resource as it's second argument and generates a new schema file at that path (generically or using the resource name provided).
+Init optionally takes a resource as it's first argument and generates a new schema file to stdout or a file specified by `-o $PATH` (generically or using the resource name provided).
 If a `_meta.json` file exists, it will override defaults/metadata in initialized file.

 ```
-prmd init $DIRECTORY
+prmd init
-prmd init $DIRECTORY $RESOURCE
+prmd init $RESOURCE
 ```

 Verify takes a path to a directory of schemas or a particular schema file and checks to see if it matches expectations.